Families are the survival mechanism of the human species.

-I come from a family of psychiatrists and psychologists, and as an editor I published many landmark books in psychology and neuroscience.
-I worked with generations of psychologists, from Anna Freud to Mary Pipher, and with leading experts in neuroscience and human behavior.
-And then I felt compelled to write my own books and to offer my own insights.
+I come from a family of psychologists and psychiatrists, and as an editor I published landmark books in psychology and neuroscience.
+I worked with generations of psychologists, from Anna Freud to Mary Pipher.
+And then I felt compelled to write my own books and offer my own insights.

 My first grandchild was born the week I got an offer to publish my first book.
 My writing and my family have grown together.
 Now there are four grandchildren–and four books.

 My goal is to make the turbulence of our ordinary families a little easier to manage.
 I hope to help us all understand that imperfection is our lot, and so is love.
 Misunderstandings cannot be avoided, but conversation is a powerful remedy.
 Like trees in an old forest, our families have roots below the surface.
 They nurture us, and they sustain us.
 Our families go back to the beginnings of time and will continue as long as humans inhabit the earth.

 I have learned that grandparents have unique gifts for the grandchildren.